14km (8.7 miles). 5 hours. For the whole outing, including trains, sights and meals, allow at least 9 hours.

 Suggested Train: Take the train nearest to 9.30am.

 King Ethelbert Inn, Reculver Lane CT6 6SU, (tel 01227 374368) Located 8km from the start of the walk.
 This is a friendly and cheap pub which is popular with locals and users of the adjacent caravan park.
-It has a varied menu of meals and serves large portions: very good value
+It has a varied menu of meals and serves large portions: very good value.
+This is the suggested pub on the main walk

 About 80 metres inland from the King Ethelbert along the road there is a seasonal cafe attached to the caravan park.
 200 metres beyond the King Ethelbert The Dolphin Bar & Restaurant (tel 01227 504 987) may also be worth checking out.